 Incompetence, malpractice, mismanagement, and mistakes are found within every industry and job function.
 Assuming that because someone has performed a role in a setting this experience automatically makes them some kind of expert is, well…see your responses to the previous questions.

-You need to assess you staff’s intercultural competence and provide facilitated, structured training to improve and develop it.
+You need to assess your staff’s intercultural competence and provide facilitated, structured training to improve and develop it.

 No budget?
 No problem.
 Start by asking one simple question at the interview.

-Considering these three factors in your staff selection will help you avoid costly mistake and maintain a fair, transparent, and results-oriented selection process.
+Considering these three factors in your staff selection will help you avoid costly mistakes and maintain a fair, transparent, and results-oriented selection process.